Table of Contents

-Digital commerce has seen incredible growth in recent years, with online purchases accounting for 20.8% of all retail purchases in 2023; more than double the expansion of 5 years ago.
-This increase led to new opportunities for businesses to scale—while creating just as many opportunities for fraudsters to exploit lapses in online security.
+Digital commerce has seen incredible growth in recent years, with online purchases accounting for 20.8% of all retail purchases in 2023; more than double the expansion just 5 years ago.
+This increase led to new opportunities for businesses to scale, but created just as many opportunities for fraudsters to exploit lapses in online security.

-Online businesses, whether it is e-commerce or subscription based services, need to safeguard themselves against online retail fraud—specifically when it comes to things like policy abuse, which caused more than $100 billion in losses for online retailers in 2023.
+Online businesses, whether e-commerce or subscription based services, need to safeguard themselves against online retail fraud, specifically when it comes to things like policy abuse, which caused nearly $400 billion in losses just from abusive returns, refunds, and exchanges in 2024.

 What is Policy Abuse?

 Policy abuse is the practice of manipulating store policies for personal and financial gain.
-A fraudster who practices policy abuse targets businesses focused on customer-first experiences, in order to take advantage of vulnerabilities in the user journey and mine for money and merchandise.
-For example, when merchants avoid adding security measures to reduce friction, opening the business up to payment fraud and account takeover (ATO).
+A fraudster who practices policy abuse targets businesses focused on customer-first experiences, in order to take advantage of vulnerabilities in the user journey for money, money movement, and merchandise.
+When merchants avoid adding security measures to reduce friction to better suit their customers, it often opens the business up to payment fraud and account takeover (ATO)

 Policy abusers prey on many different types of store policies.
 The most popular involve policies such as: